ionide/FSharp.Analyzers.SDK/docs/content/Getting Started Using.md

 ```

 Note: if your project has multiple `TargetFrameworks` the tool will be invoked for each target framework.

-### Analyze FSharp project using FscArgs

-So 🤔, what is the difference between `AnalyzeFSharpProject` and `AnalyzeFSharpProjectUsingFscArgs`?

-The way the analyzers work is that we will programmatically type-check a project and process the results with our analyzers.
-In order to do this programmatically we need to construct the [FSharpProjectOptions](https://fsharp.github.io/fsharp-compiler-docs/reference/fsharp-compiler-codeanalysis-fsharpprojectoptions.html).
-This is essentially a type that represents all the fsharp compiler arguments.
-When using `--project`, we will use [ProjInfo](https://github.com/ionide/proj-info) to invoke a set of MSBuild targets in the project to perform a design-time build.
-A design-time build is basically an empty invocation of a build.
-It won't produce assemblies but will have constructed the correct arguments to theoretically invoke the compiler.

-There's an alternative way to do this.
-Instead of using the `--project` argument, it's possible to use the `--fsc-args` argument to let the CLI tool construct the needed `FSharpProjectOptions`.
-The `AnalyzeFSharpProjectUsingFscArgs` uses MSBuild to construct the raw `fsc` arguments.
-This can potentially be faster (due to MSBuild caching) and more accurate.

 ## Using analyzers in a solution